danielfrg/s3contents/README.md

 With this implementation of a Jupyter Contents Manager you can save all your notebooks, regular files, directories structure directly to a S3/GCS bucket, this could be on AWS/GCP or a self hosted S3 API compatible like [minio](http://minio.io).

-While there is some implementations of this functionality already available online [2] I wasn't able to make them work in newer Jupyter Notebook installations.
-This aims to be a better tested one by being highly based on the awesome [PGContents](https://github.com/quantopian/pgcontents)[1].
+While there is some implementations of this functionality already available online ([s3nb](https://github.com/monetate/s3nb) or [s3drive](https://github.com/stitchfix/s3drive)) I wasn't able to make them work in newer Jupyter Notebook installations.
+This aims to be a better tested one by being highly based on the awesome [PGContents](https://github.com/quantopian/pgcontents).

 ## Prerequisites